 How to buy a private plane?

-You have set your heart on a private jet model and wish to purchase one?
+You have set your heart on a private jet for sale and wish to purchase one?
 You want to buy a private jet but don’t know which one to choose?
 Are you curious about the formalities that airlines go through when preparing their sales contracts?

 You’ve come to the right place.
 Right away, we give you all the answers and details on how to buy a private jet.